 Without question the answer must be “yes”.
 Continue reading Was 2012 “The Year of VDI”?

 Just what are storage hypervisors?
 There are several companies that claim to have storage hypervisors.
 Wikipedia states that a hypervisor is “conceptually one level higher than a supervisory program”.
 We also know that from our normal use of hypervisors that they manage the underlying resources that a guest uses.
 Do these definitions work for a storage hypervisor?
 Continue reading Storage Hypervisors: Worth the Hype

-The virtual storage market is hotting up with Virsto Stoftware’s announcement of two new products for release Tuesday, January 17th.
 Following on from its June 2011 acquisition of EvoStor and building on its existing Virsto for VDI platform, Silicon Valley-based Virsto Software has made good on its investment by announcing the release of Virsto for vSphere.
 Continue reading News: Virsto introduces new virtual storage options for VMware and Hyper-V